HodgesGenomicsLab/ATAC-STARR-seq/README.md

 complexity+InsertSize.Rmd
 ```
 ## Accessibility Analysis
 The inserts of the ATAC-STARR plasmid library are accessible chromatin.
 In ATAC-seq, these inserts are sent for sequencing rather than massively parallel cloning.
 Because we sequence the plasmid DNA sample in ATAC-STARR, we wondered if we could use this sequence file as a proxy for ATAC-seq.
-We turned to the buenrostro et al. 2013 dataset for benchmarking.
+We turned to the Buenrostro et al. 2013 dataset for benchmarking.
 Importantly, we downloaded their raw read files and processed using the same read processing methods above.
 We then called peaks and compared the peaksets using a variety of analyses.
 In brief, ATAC-STARR can be used to measure chromatin accessibility.

 #### Peak Calling:
 While many peak calling methods exist for ATAC-seq, we prefer Genrich because it includes an ATAC-seq mode and handles biological replicates in a more streamlined fashion.
 Moreover, Generich is the recommended ATAC-seq peak caller by Harvard FAS Informatics (https://informatics.fas.harvard.edu/atac-seq-guidelines.html).
 Mapped read files without duplicates are used.